Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab2-Security.md

 First, you need to create a new directory in Azure AD.
 (The nomenclature gets a little
 unwieldy: you're about to create a new Azure Active Directory directory - so good, they named it twice.
-We can shorten this to 'Azure AD directory' but it's often abbreviated further to just 'AD'.
+You can shorten this to 'Azure AD directory' but it's often abbreviated further to just 'AD'.
 That doesn't help much because now 'AD' means two different things, which is why some people prefer to use the other name for an Azure AD directory:
-*tenant*.
+**tenant**.
 Azure AD is a multi-tenant service, meaning it can support multiple customers, and each directory is a tenant of the service.)

 A tenant (or directory) defines a set of users, and is able to authenticate them.